-When are my bins collected?
+When are my bins emptied?

-What type of bins are available?
+What types of bins are available?

-Please contact Greater Shepparton City Council on (03) 5832 9700 if you would like to alter your bin size.
-Please note that fees apply to upsize your garbage bin or to cancel any non-compulsory kerbside services.
+Please contact Council if you would like to alter your bin size.

 How do I place my bin out for collection?

 Your landfill, recycling and green organics bins will be collected by single operator trucks fitted with a side-operating mechanical arm.
 The mechanical arm picks up the bin and empties the contents of the bin into the truck.

 The driver operates the mechanical arm from inside the truck and cannot leave the cabin to correct the bin placement.
 This type of collection system has been chosen to minimise the Occupational, Health and Safety risks to the operator and also to minimise costs to residents.

 You should place your bins out for collection the night before your collection day.